 The great thing about all of these books is that they don’t require a thorough knowledge of D&D to read.
 They use the game to build a world, but most of what occurs is really within the book itself.
 There are dozens of others D&D books out there, but these are some of the best.
 If you like them, seek out more – it might take you years to read them all, but it will be time well spent.

 Also look to the fringe for series like Guardians of the Flame by Joel Rosenberg.
 While not technically D&D novels, they convey the gamer vibe very strongly.
 Stop by the LitRPG Forum to share your favorite Dungeons and Dragons books.
-You’ll find us a welcoming community that is outside of Facebook.
+We’ve also put together a list of D&D books with wizards for your enjoyment.